stephenneale/seng371-group16/as-developers/rd.md

 ### 5.2 Security Requirements

 Account and data security are important as the system will store students' personal and private information (e.g. their names, student numbers, email addresses, and grades).
 The system will also store copyrighted and otherwise private information created by professors (notes, lectures, and assignments), and students (mainly assignment submissions).
+The system will integrate with the current security system that UVic already has in place with Brightspace.

 ### 5.3 Software Quality Attributes